ennismore/irnmn-components/room-card/readme.md

 - Requires the `<irnmn-slider>` and `<irnmn-modal>` custom elements.

+### Analytics & Debuging

+## Analytics & Debugging

+The `irnmn-room-card` component includes built-in analytics tracking for key user interactions:

+- **Tracked Events:**
+    - Opening the modal ("More info" button or clicking a slider image)
+    - Clicking the "Book" button
+    - Navigating the image slider (previous/next)
+    - Clicking the 360° tour link

+- **How it works:**
+    Each interaction triggers a standardized event pushed to `window.dataLayer` (if available), with details such as interaction type, room info, and layout.
+Duplicate events are deduplicated within 500ms to avoid noise.

+- **Debug Mode:**
+    Add `?debugTracking=1` to the URL to enable debug logging in the browser console.
+This will log tracking payloads and warnings if required data or `dataLayer` is missing.

+- **Accessibility:**
+    Each card instance uses a unique ID for modal accessibility and event tracking.

+No external analytics dependencies are required; all tracking is handled natively within the component.

 ## Styling

 Styling is handled via CSS and CSS variables.
 See the CSS section for details.